Foundation Stage Curriculum

-At OLA, we offer an enriched curriculum, including the following activities.
+At OLA, we also offer an enriched curriculum, including the following activities.

 Children in Reception enjoy weekly French lessons with a specialist French teacher where they are introduced to the language through songs and games.

 Every week children join our highly experienced swimming teacher, Mr Bogue, in the indoor pool for water confidence and swimming lessons.
 They work towards achieving the school’s own swimming awards starting at ‘Tadpole 1’ progressing to the ‘Super Shark’ award, alongside the Swim England awards.

 Twice a week, children enjoy lessons with Mrs Barrett, our qualified PE coach.
 These lessons provide opportunities for children to learn new skills, develop confidence with movement and improve their coordination.

 4. Music and Movement

 Music and movement sessions encourage the children to express themselves through dance, drama and role play.
 Musical instruments are used as children think about beat and rhythm.

 The children have a weekly trip to our own woods which is a short distance from the school to take part in our Forest School session.
 During Forest School the children have opportunities to explore the woods and the natural environment, observe the seasons, the changes that occur and enjoy challenges in the natural environment and of course have some hot chocolate!